mulle-sde/mulle-menu/README.md

    141    : EOF encountred

 Flags:
-   --final-title <s>      : set string for final result output ("" to suppress) --no-ctrl-c            : do not trap CTRL-C, this disables polling --option <s>           : you can also add options by an option string --options <s>          : as option, pass multiple options separated by '\n' --prefix <c>           : set prefix for unselected options ("  ")
+   --enable-single-choice : do not shortcut single option --final-title <s>      : set string for final result output ("" to suppress) --gui                  : use zenity GUI for menu display --no-ctrl-c            : do not trap CTRL-C, this disables polling --no-search            : disable search functionality when typing characters --option <s>           : you can also add options by an option string --options <s>          : as option, pass multiple options separated by '\n' --prefix <c>           : set prefix for unselected options ("  ")